 Network discovery: listening to the target link

 The first method is listening to the target link.
-When the mobile node can listen to the target link and signal strength of the source link decrease, the mobile node can scan candidate links and then can find the target link.
+When the mobile node can listen to the target link and signal strength of the source link decreases, the mobile node can scan candidate links and then can find the target link.
 Moreover, periodic scanning for the target link can support network discovery.
 This method serves the accurate detection of the target links, but the mobile node may follow the assumptions in 1.4.